Amine-bc/Web-Project-MVC/Buidling.md

     le compte du membre ce qui permet l’accès aux remises.)
 Done
 - create a profile page where "Les membres"
   - peuvent modifier leurs coordonnées".
----
-# Things that I passed and missed and need to add
-- change content of news in db.
-- go to ui home screen and add the effect of zoom on cards of events center them
-- add zoom effect on page events
-- add address and number to form, and add to model
-- change diapo
-- solve the issue of ( post file is big in size ) in register form
-- databse content in french please

----